 1° 16' 60S Long 116° 49' 60E Balikpapan is located on the southeast coast of Borneo.
+Borders Balikpapan Harbor to the west.
 To the east is Manggar and Sepiinggang.
+Prewar and during the Pacific war part of the Netherlands East Indies (NEI).
+Today located in East Kalimantan Province on Borneo in Indonesia.

-Prewar, oil fields and an oil refinery were built at this location.
 During the middle of December 1941, USN Patrol Wing 10 briefly operated from Balikpapan after retreating from Cavite.
-On January 22, 1942 occupied by the Japanese for the oil fields and refinery.
+On January 22, 1942 the Japanese occupied Balikpapan to seize the oil fields and refineries and harbor area.

 Allied missions against Balikpapan